 From the fourth year forward, students focus on dissertation research and become increasingly active in applying for fellowship and research support.
-Typically fourth-year students are eligible for the department's Humanities funding that allows them to pursue research off campus from January through August of the fourth year.
-Some win external fellowships to supplement this funding to cover on-site research in the Fall as well; others teach as GSIs in the Fall.
-All through the next three years, when you are engaged in dissertation writing and research you should remain in close contact with your dissertation advisor and keep the advisor updated on your progress.
-Additionally, once students advance to candidacy they may propose courses to be taught during the spring and summer semester of the following academic year (see pg.
-32 for more details).
+Typically, fourth-year students are eligible for the department funding that allows them to pursue research off campus from January through August of the fourth year.
+Some win external fellowships to supplement this funding to cover onsite research in the Fall as well; others teach as GSIs in the Fall.
+Throughout the next three years, when you are engaged in dissertation writing and research you should remain in regular contact with your dissertation advisor and keep the advisor updated on your progress.